named-data/NDN-CCL-API/memory-content-cache.rst

        The MemoryContentCache is experimental and the API is not finalized.

-    Store an interest from an OnInterest callback in the internal pending interest table (normally because there is no Data packet available yet to satisfy the interest). :ref:`add(data) <MemoryContentCache.add>` will check if the added Data packet satisfies any pending interest and send it through
+    Store an interest from an onInterest callback in the internal pending interest table (normally because there is no Data packet available yet to satisfy the interest). :ref:`add(data) <MemoryContentCache.add>` will check if the added Data packet satisfies any pending interest and send it through